Stool guaiac test

 The stool guaiac test or guaiac fecal occult blood test (gFOBT) is one of several methods that detects the presence of fecal occult blood (blood invisible in the feces).
-The test involves placing a fecal sample on guaiac paper (containing a phenolic compound, alpha-guaiaconic acid, extracted from the wood resin of Guaiacum trees) and applying hydrogen peroxide which, in the presence of blood, yields a blue reaction product within seconds.
+The test involves placing a fecal sample on guaiac paper (containing a phenolic compound, alpha-guaiaconic acid, extracted from the wood resin of guaiacum trees) and applying hydrogen peroxide which, in the presence of blood, yields a blue reaction product within seconds.

 The American College of Gastroenterology has recommended the abandoning of gFOBT testing as a colorectal cancer screening tool, in favor of the fecal immunochemical test (FIT).
 Though the FIT is preferred, even the guaiac FOB testing of average risk populations may have been sufficient to reduce the mortality associated with colon cancer by about 25%.
 With this lower efficacy, it was not always cost effective to screen a large population with gFOBT.

 Methodology

-The stool guaiac test involves fasting from iron supplements, red meat (the blood it contains can turn the test positive), certain vegetables (which contain a chemical with peroxidase properties that can turn the test positive), and vitamin C and citrus fruits (which can turn the test falsely negative) for a period of time before the test.
+The stool guaiac test involves certain medication and dietary restrictions to avoid false positive and false negative results.
+Medications that can potentially cause false positives include: aspirin, warfarin, heparin, clopidogrel, NSAIDs, and SSRIs.
+Certain fruits and vegetables are high in peroxidases which can yield false positives.
+These include: broccoli, cauliflower, horseradish, turnips, cantaloupe, parsnip, and red radish.
+Cooking deactivates the peroxidases, as does stomach acid.
+In individuals with normal stomach acid production, large amounts (>750g) of such raw fruits and vegetables can interfere with results.
+Red meat can also yield a false positive due to the peroxidase activity of its heme (particularly if it is only cooked rare).
+Vitamin C can yield a false negative, but only in high amounts (e.g. supplementation, large quantities of citrus fruits).
+Red meat is recommended to be avoided for at least 3 days before the test.
 It has been suggested that cucumber, cauliflower and horseradish, and often other vegetables, should be avoided for three days before the test.

 In testing, feces are applied to a thick piece of paper attached to a thin film coated with guaiac.
 Either the patient or medical professional smears a small fecal sample on to the film.
 The fecal sample is obtained by catching the stool and transferring a sample with an applicator.
 Digital rectal examination specimens are also used but this method is discouraged for colorectal cancer screening due to very poor performance characteristics.

 Both sides of the test card can be peeled open, to access the inner guaiac paper.
 One side of the card is marked for application of the stool and the other is for the developer fluid.

 After applying the feces, one or two drops of hydrogen peroxide are then dripped on to the other side of the film, and it is observed for a rapid blue color change.